RedstonePanda00/ProtossMech_Purifier/README.md

 # Protoss Mech - Test Build

-Feel free to download and play, but **please do not upload to the Steam Workshop or share the files directly.** If you want to share it, please send the link to this repository.
+Feel free to download and play, but **please do not upload to the Steam Workshop or share the files directly.** If you want to share it, please send the link of this repository.

 **Note before downloading:**
 1. This is a test version; updates may be frequent and could change core mechanics.